“As the buyer with money to spend you do have the upper hand in the deal and be firm, confident and equipped with as much research as possible.”

 DO THE RESEARCH

 Talk to the owners of vehicles you are interested in buying to get first-hand knowledge about the experience of owning a particular model.
 Do not be invested in brand loyalty too heavily as the quality gap between domestic and import brands have narrowed considerably.
+Having a look at New Car Dealer, whether online or through car magazines, is a good way to get the lay of the land when it comes to finding and buying a new car.

 There are dozens of car magazines to research and plenty of Canadian automotive websites that are full of reviews and road tests of all types of vehicles.
 Things to consider once you have defined the type, class and price range of the vehicle you are contemplating, is: how it compares to the competition, cost, performance, features, fuel economy, warranty, reliability, running costs deprecation and eventual resale value.